bobbadshy/touchosc_obxd_template/README.md

 ## Donations

 This is an Open Source software and free to use for everyone in any which way possible (..well, as long as it stays Open Source, licensed under GPL-3.0 license)! 🙂

 |    |  PayPal  |
 | -- | -------- |
 |  If you feel this template made your life a lot easier, and that it is exacly the thing you were looking for, then you can buy me a beer 🍺 (..or beers 🍻..) and I will merrily put out a toast to you for saving yet another evening! 😃<br><br>*(I currently only have a PayPal button, but I may check out getting a Patreon or some "Buy me a coffee" in the future.)* |  [![image](https://www.paypalobjects.com/en_US/i/btn/btn_donate_SM.gif)](https://www.paypal.com/donate?hosted_button_id=CGDJVVGG5V8LU&)  |

-Many Thanx and Enjoy!
+Many Thanks and Enjoy!